devinacker/bsnes-plus/README.md

 Building with the original MinGW used to be the preferred way to do it, but made building "out of the box" annoying for various reasons (including requiring outdated DirectX headers/libs and problems with some native Windows code) and is no longer supported.

-## Building on OS X
+## Building on macOS

 - Install a C++ toolchain.
 [Xcode](https://developer.apple.com) is probably the easiest route.
 - Install [Qt 5](https://www.qt.io/download-open-source/).
-(Using the `brew` package works for normal builds but currently deployment is broken.)
+Only the core macOS package is required.
-- Make sure the `qtpath` environment variable points to your Qt installation, ie. add `qtpath=$HOME/Qt/5.7/clang_64` to .bash_profile.
+- Make sure the `qtpath` environment variable points to your Qt installation, ie. add `export qtpath=$HOME/Qt/5.8/clang_64` to .bash_profile.
-- Run `make`from the bsnes directory.
+- Run `make` from the bsnes directory.

 ## Building on Linux / other *nix